Makyoh topography

 Makyoh can be made quantitative by inserting a square grid into the path of the illuminating beam.
 The distortion of the grid image is related to the surface topography: the displacement of the grid node positions as compared to those obtained using a flat reference mirror, is proportional to the the surface gradient.
 The topography can be calculated by integrating the gradients.

-The research on Makyoh topography commenced at MFA in the beginning of 1990s, after the first major wave of publications.
+The research on Makyoh topography commenced at the legal predecessor of MFA in the beginning of 1990s, after the first major wave of publications.
+It was continued at MFA with renewed intensity starting in 1998 .
 Our main results are as follows:

 • geometrical optical model of the image formation